rockcoolsaint/grand-marquee-react/README.md

 # grand-marquee-react
 ![Downloads](https://img.shields.io/npm/dm/marquee-react-dwyer.svg)
 ![Downloads](https://img.shields.io/npm/dt/marquee-react-dwyer.svg)
 ![npm version](https://img.shields.io/npm/v/marquee-react-dwyer.svg)
 ![License](https://img.shields.io/npm/l/marquee-react-dwyer.svg)

+**Welcome to users of react-marquee-dwyer (being deprecated 5/1/2018 and replaced with this project)**

 A horizontal marquee component for React!
 All you do is install, require, **include 4 lines of good old CSS**, and plug in your props and you have a full fledged marquee!